sunnyvalechha/Devops-Prep/README.md

 * Kyverno, RBAC, Secure your API server, Cluster network policies are very well defined, Information (Data) are encrypted at REST in ETCD, Use Secure container Images, Cluster Monitoring, Frequent Upgrades.

-# Jenkins CICD Pipeline
+# Jenkins & CICD Pipeline

+- What type of Jenkins file are you following & Which agent you are using in Jenkins file?
+* Declaritive jenkins files and Docker agent as it is light weight in nature also prevents lot of installations.

-**What is difference between Continues Integration and Continues development?**
+- What is difference between Continues Integration and Continues development?

-**What is Jenkins declaritive pipeline?**
+- What is Jenkins declaritive pipeline?

-**What are stages and flow of Jenkins CICD pipeline?**
+- What are stages and flow of Jenkins CICD pipeline?
-- Dev
+* Dev
-- Stage
+* Stage
-- Prod
+* Prod

   * So the code will deploy to the target platform that is kubernetes with Continues Integration and Continues Delivery approach.
   * Let's say there is a user who want to make change in feature branch or any branch he is assign, in his version control system (GitHub).